 The Ivorgba Center Partners Plateau State Ministry of Education

 The Emmanuel Ivorgba Center is pleased to announce the formalization of a partnership agreement with the Plateau State Ministry of Education to enhance professional development opportunities for public secondary school teachers in Plateau State.
-Through this partnership, a total of 180 public secondary school teachers will be trained.
-Thirty (30) teachers selected from the 3 senatorial zones of Plateau State (10 teachers from each zone), will be trained at the initial 3-day TOT Workshop.
-This will then be followed by the training of 150 teachers (50 teachers per zone).
+Through this partnership, a total of 360 public secondary school teachers will be trained.
+Thirty (90) teachers selected from the 3 senatorial zones of Plateau State (30 teachers from each zone), will be trained at the initial 2-day TOT Workshop.

 This Teacher Training program aims to empower teachers in public secondary schools in Plateau State with advanced teaching methodologies, modern pedagogical skills, and essential knowledge to improve overall educational outcomes.
 This comprehensive training initiative will target both novice and experienced teachers, fostering a community of continuous professional development and skill enhancement.